caisa-lab/SPINOS-dataset/README.md

 # SPINOS: A Dataset of Subtle Polarity and Intensity Opinion Shifts

+The dataset is intoduced and analyzed in our paper *Investigating User Radicalization: A Novel Dataset for Identifying Fine-Grained Temporal Shifts in Opinion*

 You will need Python>=3.8 and the following package to be installed in order to load the dataset:
 ```
 pip install pandas==1.3.4